-If you need a detox and digestion makeover, “V” encourages a pretty strict plant-based diet.
+If you need a detox, cleanse and digestion makeover, “V” encourages a pretty strict plant-based diet.
 That’s because meat is hard to digest and if your digestion is sluggish you should give it a rest.

 But that doesn’t mean you should be eating vegan fast food burgers every day.
 There’s a big difference between plant-based meat and plant-based proteins.
 In fact, eating mock meat may be worse for your health than regular meat.
 Instead, find out what the healthiest plant-based proteins are…